 The positive effects of hemp

-As many cannabis users likely already know, there are two different types of cannabis plants known as Indica and Sativa.
-Though cannabinoids can be derived from both plants, hemp comes exclusively from Sativa plants.
+As many cannabis users likely already know, there are two different types of cannabis plants known as indica and sativa.
+Though cannabinoids can be derived from both plants, hemp comes exclusively from sativa plants.
 Hemp, which is not psychoactive, plays a role in the production of many products, including clothing, paper, and materials used for building.
 There are a number of key nutrients found within hemp, which is why it is also a popular choice for people to ingest via supplements.
 Hemp oil is now frequently found in hair products because it offers a distinct array of mane-boosting benefits.

 CBD for healthy hair

-If you’re thinking about ways to reduce your anxiety or improve your overall health, CBD may come to mind as a possible solution.
+If you’re thinking about ways to potentially reduce your stress levels or improve your overall health, CBD may come to mind as a possible solution.
 Now, research has shown that CBD may also be helpful in terms of enabling hair growth and reducing the symptoms of many common hair disorders.
 As such, there are a growing number of hair health products on the market that integrate CBD in their ingredient list.